 The rock garden, part two of Low Maintenance Gardening is another phase of our dry creek bed project.
 Continue reading

-A dry creek bed is our first phase of our low maintenance garden project.
-After finishing the patio in our backyard, we were left with a lonely patch of grass in the back corner.
+Landscaping a dry creek bed is the first phase of our low maintenance garden project.
+After finishing the stone patio installation in our backyard, we were left with a lonely patch of grass in the back corner.
 It didn’t really make sense to get out a lawn mower every week to mow such a small area; not to mention how awkward it would be to maneuver it past our patio set!
 More importantly, not using electricity to cut the grass – or water to keep it green – is the sustainable way to go!
 Continue reading

-Want to get rid of slugs on hostas?
+It took us a while to perfect how to get rid of slugs on hostas!
+Want to get rid of slugs on hostas too?
 Read on to find out how to use copper blocker!
+Continue reading

 The Muskoka chair throw down is on!
 So you’re here to find out how we did in this friendly competition?
 Continue reading